Latin Lawyer news submissions

-Each time you submit a deal, you will receive an online confirmation message thanking you for providing the information.
+Each time you submit a deal, you will receive an automated confirmation of your submission.

 We will check for submissions on a daily basis and will be in touch if we need any more information or to let you know if we plan to report on your news.

 If you have any questions, please email firstname.lastname@example.org.
 We check this inbox every day and you are welcome to email us with any questions and follow up on a deal’s status at any time.
 Of course, you can always email anyone on the team.
 We will also be in touch as usual to ask you any questions, or confirm counsel details.

 Firms can submit deals of any value that are up to six months old at the time of submission.
 We will use this information to compile regular news round-ups analysing deal activity over a specified time period in a certain industry, transaction type or country.
 Examples of this might include: M&A activity in the pharmaceutical industry over the last six months, deal flow in Ecuador in the first quarter of the year, project finance in Colombian infrastructure, or capital markets deals in Mexico’s real estate sector.
 In these stories, we will include any relevant deals that have been reported to us, regardless of their value or the timing of their submission, alongside the firms that worked on them.
 For now, we will focus this type of analysis on M&A, debt capital markets, equity capital markets, corporate finance and project finance transactions because we consider them to be the most common in the region.

 This does not mean we will write individual stories about every deal we receive.
 All submitted deals (regardless of date or value) will be mentioned in any relevant round-ups described above, but Latin Lawyer still reserves the right to select the deals that it considers most interesting to readers for individual reporting, and the value of the transaction will continue to play an important part in our decision-making alongside other editorial judgement.
 As usual, we will continue to make exceptions for deals under value that are particularly complex.